mxyzpt1k/advent-of-code/README.md

 The initial library (aoc.el) was developed while solving the puzzles from 2015.

+## Day 2: Cube Conundrum

+Aarrrg.
+Read the instructions thoroughly.
+I counted valid games in part 1 instead of adding their IDs--and it's even in bold!

 ## Day 1: Trebuchet?!

 A missing pipe in the regular expression slowed me down in part 2.